 Government grants are a type of financial aid that are awarded by states and the federal government.
 If you meet grant requirements, you don’t need to pay them back.
 Grants are typically awarded based on financial need.
 Some of the most common types of grants are Pell Grants and Supplemental Education Opportunity Grants.

 Government grants are a great option for students who prefer not to have student loan debt, and institutional grants are worth mentioning as well.
 These grants are awarded to students by the school itself and provide additional funds available beyond what state and federal governments may offer.
 Be sure to ask the school’s financial aid office about institutional grants.

 Federal work-study programs are another option for students who qualify for federal financial assistance.
 This involves working part-time in a community service position or in a related field of study to access these funds.
 It will need to be reviewed by your school’s financial aid office first.

 Educational expenses can qualify you for a tax credit.
 Currently, there are two types of education credits available, the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Credit (LLC).
 These credits further reduce the overall cost of education.

 If you served in the military, you can use your benefits to pay for tuition, housing, and other expenses.
 Keep in mind that schools often accept benefits for military spouses and dependents, too.
 SCI supports our military members, veterans, and their families.
 That’s why we offer military financial assistance for those seeking to further their education through one of our programs.

 Making school affordable is an individual pursuit.
 Paying for school can be a little different for everyone.
 To understand how you can invest in yourself through education, work on a plan with a financial aid officer at the school.
 Need to speak to a SCI financial aid representative?
 You can call 1-800-SCI-TEXAS or visit us online to schedule an appointment.

-This article was published on: 08/8/19 8:00 AM
+This article was published on: 08/22/19 2:35 PM